School attendance and mental health disorders

 The study, Impact of Mental Disorders on Attendance at School, found mental disorders are among the most common and disabling conditions affecting children and adolescents.

-Lead author of the report, Professor David Lawrence from the University of Western Australia, says oftentimes absence from school is associated either with physical health problems or truancy.
+Lead author of the report, Associate Professor David Lawrence from the University of Western Australia, says oftentimes absence from school is associated either with physical health problems or truancy.

 ‘I don’t know that we’ve really had too much information in the past about what is the impact of mental disorders on attendance,’ he tells Teacher.
 ‘So we were able to identify that mental disorders associate with significant absence and particularly so in secondary school.’

 The paper, part of a study called Young Minds Matter, examined data from the 2013-2014 Australian Child and Adolescent Survey of Mental Health and Wellbeing, and included a random sample of 6310 families with children aged four to 17 years from around Australia.

 In the 12 months examined, one in seven Australian school students were found to have a mental disorder, with attention-deficit/hyperactivity disorder (ADHD), and anxiety being the two most common.